fachwerk-dev/create-fachwerk/slides/slides.md

 Fachwerk support using custom icons powered by [Icônes](https://icones.js.org).

-1. First pick an icon from a collection.
-We prefer [Boxicons](https://icones.js.org/collection/bx) but you can choose any collection.
+1. First, pick an icon from a collection.
+We prefer [Boxicons](https://icones.js.org/collection/bx), but you can choose any collection.

-2. Then click on an icon and take the note of the ID of the icon, such as `bx:smile`.
+2. Then click on an icon and take note of the ID of the icon, such as `bx:smile`.

-3. Finally use the following markup in the slide:
+3. Finally, use the following markup in the slide:

 ```
 <Icon id="bx:smile" />